Stillat/social-media-image-kit/README.md

 ## Configuring the Browershot Instance

-Not all systems are created equal, and sometimes you may need to modify the Browershot settings.
+Not all systems are created equal, and sometimes you may need to modify the Browsershot settings.
 To modify the settings, you can use the `Stillat\SocialMediaImageKit\SocialMediaImageKit` helper class.

 For instance, you could place something like this in your `AppServiceProvider` if running on Windows: